Book Online | Call (+44) 1637 879571

 A member of our team will be waiting for you at the airport hotel in Jakarta, having tracked your flight.
 This is within the terminal.
 We will then check you in to your room before heading out for a welcome meal to have some intro’s and look at the plans for the week ahead.
 The following morning it’s time to fly to Sumatra.
 After a surf stoked week we will return you to the airport hotel in Jakarta in good time for a stress-free journey home.

-The first and last night of the trip are spent in a modern hotel within Jakarta International airport.
+The first night of the trip is spent in a modern hotel within Jakarta International airport.
 This overnight stay at the beginning of your trip is a great way to reenergise and to acclimatise after a long flight.
-While on the return journey, it ensures you get to the airport on time and without hassle.

 Southern Sumatra (7 nights)